ImpowerGames/impower/README.md

 ### How To Run (impower/client):

-1. Open the impower/client folder in the vscode terminal
-2. Run the client: `npm run dev`
+1. Run the client: `npm run dev`
-3. Open [http://localhost:3000](http://localhost:3000) with your browser to view the client app.
+2. Open [http://localhost:3000](http://localhost:3000) with your browser to view the client app.

 ### Making Changes (impower/client):